-Short answer: I cannot afford machines of quality that I require, and I cannot afford to waste money on machines within my budget.
+Short answer: I cannot afford new machines of quality that I require, and I cannot afford to waste money on machines within my budget.

 The quality requirement